Skip to main content

 sst bind

 Bind your app's resources to the given command.
-This allows the sst/node client to work as if it was running inside a Lambda function.
+This allows the sst/node client to work as if it was running inside the live AWS environment.

 npx sst bind <command> [options]

-So for example, you can start your frontend with all the binding values.
+You can launch your frontend with all the binding values.

 npx sst bind next dev